Social Icons

 Directed by Steven S. Deknight

-The first question will be, how great was the first Pacific Rim (2013) movie?
+The first question is: how great was the first Pacific Rim (2013) movie?

-I recall it coming out during the time of remakes and superhero movies.
-There was nothing unique happening in the box office so the first Pacific Rim movie which was directed by Guillermo del Toro was it, the new thing and I for one didn’t like it.
+I recall it coming out during a time of remakes and superhero movies.
+There wasn’t much unique happening at the box office, so the first Pacific Rim movie, directed by Guillermo del Toro, was the new thing—and I, for one, didn’t like it.

-I now have a different view and respect for the first Pacific Rim (2013) movie as this second one, released five years after the first, is worse.
+Now, however, I have a different view and respect for the first Pacific Rim (2013) movie because this second one, released five years later, is worse.

-This movie just packs into it a long take off time and a delayed middle to give us an ending that was so silly and nonproductive that, I feel so sorry for the people who had to sit through this with me.
+This movie packs in a long takeoff time and a delayed middle, only to give us an ending that’s so silly and unproductive that I feel sorry for the people who had to sit through it with me.

-The answer to that will be nothing.
-The movie had nothing to give in excitement, ingenuity or even acting.
-They tried to do some hero not get a girl thing in the movie, by changing the ending to a cliché tale.
-We all know the tale of guy leaves the force to go enjoy his life, he is back in and his partner is upset with him.
-Then there is a girl, they now decided to spice that up by not letting the lead get her in the end.
+The answer is: nothing.
+The movie had nothing to give in terms of excitement, ingenuity, or even acting.
+They tried to do a “hero doesn’t get the girl” thing by changing the ending into a cliché tale.
+We all know the story: guy leaves the force to enjoy his life, gets pulled back in, and his partner is upset with him.
+Then there’s a girl, and they tried to spice it up by not letting the lead get her in the end.

-The movie is so predictable, I wished I could just skip though some parts, it was easy to guess how some events were going to be, or the sex of some characters before they are even shown.
+The movie is so predictable that I wished I could just skip through some parts.
+It was easy to guess how some events would play out or even the gender of some characters before they were shown.

-Well, some additional things have happened, and this movie beginning fills you in.
-Then the movie introduces the lead a former Jaeger pilot called Jake (John Boyega) who now spends his day stealing Jaeger parts and selling it on the Black Market.
+Well, some additional things have happened, and this movie’s beginning fills you in.
+Then it introduces the lead, a former Jaeger pilot named Jake (John Boyega), who now spends his days stealing Jaeger parts and selling them on the black market.

-Based on some series of events, which I will not like to spoil for you he met a young girl, and both were caught as they attempted to get away from a yard, after stealing some Jaeger tech.
+Based on a series of events—which I won’t spoil for you—he meets a young girl, and both are caught as they try to escape a yard after stealing some Jaeger tech.

-To not end up in jail, they were drafted into the Jaeger squad he told to get back into his pilot uniform and she sent to be a cadet.
+To avoid jail time, they’re drafted into the Jaeger program: he’s told to get back into his pilot uniform, and she’s sent to be a cadet.

-Things started to go crazy as a company called Shao Corporations are creating hybrid drones of Kaiju-Jaeger machines, which they plan on releasing to end the who Jaeger double pilot program.
+Things start to go crazy when a company called Shao Corporation creates hybrid drones of Kaiju-Jaeger machines, which they plan to release to end the dual-pilot Jaeger program.

-Things get out of hand when the drones started having a mind of their own and refuse to listen to commands and were trying to kill the pilots and cadets of the Jaeger program.
+Things get out of hand when the drones start having a mind of their own, refusing to listen to commands and trying to kill the pilots and cadets of the Jaeger program.

-Further investigations later revealed that the problem was man made, and a human is behind this.
+Further investigations later reveal that the problem is man-made, and a human is behind it.

-This new addition ended with links created to a third movie.
-The first movie didn’t do so well in the box office and this directorial debut of Steven S DeKnight, well seems to have not broken even in the box office.
+This new addition ends with links to a potential third movie.
+The first movie didn’t do so well at the box office, and this directorial debut of Steven S. DeKnight seems to have not broken even either.

-The movie did have the much fun you can have when it came to Kaiju vs Jaeger, but to me this franchise needs to have not spawn a second part, not to mention of the hopes the makers were having that it will lead to a third one.
+The movie did have some of the fun you’d expect from Kaiju vs. Jaeger battles, but to me, this franchise shouldn’t have spawned a second part—let alone the hopes the makers had for a third one.

 Gringo (2018)